actonmass/actonmass.org/content/issues/healthcare.md

       single payer benchmark study.
     link: https://malegislature.gov/Bills/190/H596
 permalink: /issues/healthcare/
+aom_id: healthcare
+title: Health Care
+subtitle: Health care is a human right
+page_img: /img/ani-kolleshi-7jjnj-qa9fy-unsplash.jpg
+catchphrase: Working families across the state are being crushed by the rising cost of health care.
+It's time for Medicare for All.
+bills_to_support_title: Healthcare as a Human Right
+failures_block_title: We're failing to get people the healthcare they need
+questions:
+  - title: Won't Single-payer Healthcare cost too much?
+    text: "**No**, in fact a Single-payer healthcare system will save up to $21 billion per year.
+Much of that cost savings come from reduced insurance company overhead.
+Instead of paying premiums, co-pays, and a litany of other confusing charges, you will pay a small tax -- smaller than what you're already paying for healthcare."
+  - title: Will Medicare for All increase wait times and result in rationing care?
+    text: "**No.** Studies show that countries with universal single-payer health care systems have on average lower wait times than the United States.
+      Patients are also no longer restricted to seeking care from providers that are in their insurance network, so the range of options patients enjoy are larger under a single-payer system.
+This enables providers to be able to keep up with demand, instead of having to work around the artificial limits that insurance companies place on patients and providers."
 learn_more:
   - title: "Mass Care: Massachusetts Campaign for Single Payer Healthcare"
     img: null